rlhatcher/career-sliders/content/sliders/info/ownership.md

 ## Deflect It

 Demonstrated by making excuses for lack of ownership and/or looking to other people to own a task instead of taking responsibility themselves.
-Individuals operating at this level may also claim ownership for an activity or task despite seeking others to take ownership.
+Individuals operating at this level may also claim ownership for an activity or task despite having asked others to do the work.

 ## Comply With It